Join or Start a Student Organization

 - Scroll past the current organizations to see a blue button titled “Register A New Organization” and click it.

 Every year, all recognized student organizations are required to re-register their organization to be listed in the official listing of student organizations on Hopkins Groups by their organization’s leadership.
-This process will begin on March 1 and will end on April 1 at 11:59 p.m.
-The re-registration process will happen in the spring semester to:
+This process will begin on August 1, and will end on September 30, at 11:59 p.m.
+The re-registration process will happen in the fall semester to:

 - Better support student leaders in their transition of organization information

-Organizations that have not registered by April 1, will not be active for the next academic year.
+Organizations that have not registered by September 30th, will not be active for the remainder of the academic year.
 If you have any questions, feel free to contact the Student Leadership and Involvement Staff at 410-516-4873 or email us at firstname.lastname@example.org.
 Thank you for your timely re-registration for the upcoming academic year.
+Please review more information about the Student Organization Re-Registration Process in the Student Organization Policies and Procedures.
+If your organization has been inactive or missed the re-registration deadline, please schedule a meeting with the Assistant Director of Student Organizations through Starfish.